Ecodenl/Woningdossier/docs/troubleshooting.md

 ### Database not refreshing while using `RefreshDatabase`
 So, you're making a quality test, and you want to use the `RefreshDatabase` so that the database is fresh after each test.
-And you run the test individually and everything is fine, but now you're running a series of tests and one of them fails because there is a database assertion (e.g. `assertDatabaseCount()`) which is retuning more data than there should be.
+And you run the test individually and everything is fine, but now you're running a series of tests and one of them fails because there is a database assertion (e.g. `assertDatabaseCount()`) which is returning more data than there should be.
 The database was not properly refreshed. `RefreshDatabase` uses transactions to roll back made changes.
 This is faster than re-running all migrations, however it is important to note that the transaction may not be commited.
 During a commit, a transaction is saved to the database, and a further rollback will not undo this commit.